zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Danny says, “Schirru is being made a sacrificial la mb.”
 A “sacrificial (sacrificial) lamb (lamb)” is a person who is put into a damaging  position or harmed for the benefit of everyone else.
 A sacrificial lamb would be someone who is punished in order that everybody else is better off – in order to benefit other people.

 Carol says, “You can believe what you like, but I t hink it’s great that the district attorney is taking a stand.”
-“To take a stand” (sta nd) is to tell people what your position is, what your opinion is, and not change i t, not try to be persuaded by others.
+“To take a stand” (sta nd) is to tell people what your position is, what your opinion is, and not change it, not try to be persuaded by others.
 “To take a stand” is to decide that you are  going to defend your position even if other people disagree with you.

 Danny says, “Yes, but he” – the district attorney –  “seems to be doing it at the expense of real justice.”
 If you do something “at t he expense (expense) of” something else, you are causing harm to one thing i n order to help another thing.
 Danny is saying that the district attorney is takin g a stand, is giving his opinion,